-On July 11, 2013, U.S. Representatives introduced the Protecting American Taxpayers and Homeowners Act ("PATH"), a broad financing reform bill that serves as a counterpart to the Corker-Warner Bill.
-PATH would also revoke the charters of Fannie Mae and Freddie Mac and remove barriers to private investment.
+On July 11, 2013, U.S. Representatives introduced the Protecting American Taxpayers and Homeowners Act ("PATH"), a broad financing reform bill.
+PATH would revoke the charters of Fannie Mae and Freddie Mac and remove barriers to private investment.
 However, PATH would maintain the Federal Housing Finance Authority and give it oversight over a new non-government, not-for-profit National Mortgage Market Utility, the mission of which would be to develop best practices standards for the private origination, servicing, pooling and securitizing of mortgages and operate a publicly accessible securitization outlet to match loan originators with investors.
 Additional provisions of PATH include the reduction in size and scope of the Federal Housing Administration, tailoring its mission specifically to first-time borrowers and low- and moderate- income borrowers except in periods of significant credit contraction.

-On March 16, 2014, Senators Tim Johnson (D-SD) and Mike Crapo (R-ID), the two most senior members of the Senate Banking Committee, released a bipartisan bill, the "Housing Finance Reform and Taxpayer Protection Act of 2014" (S. 1217), proposing a framework for housing finance reform (the "Johnson-Crapo Bill"), which is generally based on the Corker-Warner Bill.
-The Johnson-Crapo Bill calls for Fannie Mae and Freddie Mac to be eventually dissolved over five years and replaced with well-capitalized, private entities that would securitize qualifying single-family and multifamily mortgages with an explicitly priced government guarantee provided by the FMIC.
+On March 16, 2014, Senators Tim Johnson (D-SD) and Mike Crapo (R-ID), the two most senior members of the Senate Banking Committee, released a draft bill, the "Housing Finance Reform and Taxpayer Protection Act of 2014", proposing a comprehensive framework for housing finance reform (the "Johnson-Crapo Bill"), which builds on the bipartisan foundation of the "Housing Finance Reform and Taxpayer Protection Act of 2013" introduced by Senators Bob Corker (R-TN) and Mark Warmer (D-VA) in the summer of 2013.